-Ivan began his career on Lloyd’s of London and subsequently led the design of the European Court of Human Rights and Bordeaux Law Courts.
-He was made a director in 1993, a senior director in 1998 and a senior partner in 2011.
-In 2007 the name of the practice was changed from Richard Rogers Partnership in recognition of Ivan and Graham Stirk’s contribution.
-Together with Richard, they are evolving the design-led practice for the future.
+Ivan is an architect and senior partner at Rogers Stirk Harbour + Partners.
+He began his career on Lloyd’s of London and subsequently led the design of the European Court of Human Rights and Bordeaux Law Courts.
+He was a director in the practice from 1993, and he is a founding partner of Rogers Stirk Harbour + Partners, established in 2007.

 Two of Ivan’s projects – Terminal 4 Barajas Airport Madrid (2006) and Maggie’s West London (2009) – have won the Stirling Prize, the most prestigious architectural award in the UK.
 He remains deeply involved in design from city scale to the smallest detail and, together with Graham Stirk, promotes and develops the ethos and design quality the practice is renowned for.

 His work spans many building types, from airports to low

 cost housing, where the designs share a common belief that successful buildings